opsvantagedigi/buildwithai-coming-soon/README.md

 ```

 3. Check the Pages frontend (open files in a browser or serve the repository as static files):
-  - `/` (index.html) — hero text should come from `/ui-config` when Worker is running
+  - `/` (index.html) — hero text should come from `/api/ui-config` when the API is running
-  - `/dashboard.html` — templates, toggles, and announcements should load from Worker
+  - `/dashboard.html` — templates, toggles, and announcements should load from the API
-  - `/builder.html` — templates and preview should load from Worker
+  - `/builder.html` — templates and preview should load from the API

 4. Test fallback behavior:
-  - Stop the Worker or disable network in DevTools.
+  - Stop the local API server or disable network in DevTools.
   - Reload `/dashboard.html` — the UI should use files in `assets/sample-data/` and show the offline badge.
-  - Click "Retry Loading" after restoring the Worker to verify it picks up live data again.
+  - Click "Retry Loading" after restoring the API server to verify it picks up live data again.

 Expected endpoint shapes
 ------------------------